MathCancer/PhysiCell/protocols/adding new signals or behaviors.md

 ## To add a new behavior: (in 'PhysiCell_signal_behavior.cpp')

-Suppose you want to add a new behavior "behavior name" to the dictionary, and that you can access that at `pCell->something`
+Suppose you want to add a new behavior "my behavior name" to the dictionary, and that you can access that at `pCell->something`

 1. Make sure the behavior you want to add isn't already there!
 Take a look at the current dictionaries using: